cosmos/cosmos-sdk/x/distribution/spec/01_concepts.md

 The commission to the validator is paid when the validator is removed or when the validator requests a withdrawal.
 The commission is calculated and incremented at every `BeginBlock` operation to update accumulated fee amounts.

-The reward to a delegator are distributed the delegation is changed or removed, or a withdrawal is requested.
+The rewards to a delegator are distributed when the delegation is changed or removed, or a withdrawal is requested.
 Before rewards are distributed, all slashes to the validator that occurred during the current delegation are applied.

 ## Reference Counting in F1 Fee Distribution